 Did You Know?

-9.7 million people take a nine mile per hour ride on them each year.
+- 9.7 million people ride the cable cars each year.

 - Building a cable car is an exacting art that takes several dozen craftsmen 18 to 24 months to complete.